 Tax refunds.
 Tax payments owed.
 Stimulus checks.
-There are many reasons to call the IRS and while the automated system is set up to answer many common questions, not every question can be handled by a computer.
+There are many reasons to call the Internal Revenue Service (IRS) and while the automated system is set up to answer many common tax-related questions, not all tax problems can be handled by a computer.

-When you have questions that the automated system can’t answer, you can find a roundabout way to reach a live person at the IRS.
+When you have tax-related issues the automated system can’t answer, you can find a roundabout way to reach a live IRS agent.

-You probably won’t be surprised to hear that wait times are usually quite long.
-IRS phone representatives have heavy workloads, they field 100 million calls every year.
-As you can imagine, that creates an environment where it can be difficult to reach a live person at the IRS.
+You probably won’t be surprised to hear that wait times are usually long.
+IRS customer service representatives have heavy workloads; they received about 73 million calls in the 2022 filing season.
+As you can imagine, that creates an environment where reaching a live person at the IRS can be difficult.
 But it can be done.

-When you need to know how to speak to a live person at the IRS, you’ve got two options.
+When you need to speak to a real person at the IRS, you’ve got two options.

-When you call that number, here’s what you will hear.
+When you call the IRS, here’s what you will hear:

 - You’ll get a prompt to choose your language.

 - From there, you’ll be asked what your call is about.
-If you’re calling about your tax return, do NOT choose option 1 to find out about your refund.
+If you’re calling about your tax return, do NOT choose option 1 to find out about your tax refund.
 Doing so will ensure you’re transferred to another automated system.
-Instead, choose option 2, for “Personal Income Tax”.
+Instead, choose option 2, for personal income taxes.

 - You’ll be asked to enter your Social Security or Tax ID number.
 Don’t enter anything.

-- Then press “4” to be transferred to an agent
+- Press “4” to be transferred to an agent.

-At that point, you should be transferred to the “live person” phone queue.
-I realize this is a long process, but it’s the fastest way to speak to a live person when calling the main number to the IRS.
+You should then be transferred to the “live person” phone queue.
+I realize this is a long process, but it’s the fastest way to speak to a real person when calling the main number of the IRS.

-Along with the main federal IRS number, there are also local IRS offices in many cities.
-Sometimes contacting your local IRS office can be faster than calling the federal number.
+Along with the main federal IRS number, local IRS offices are also in many cities.
+Sometimes, contacting your local Taxpayer Assistance Center can be faster than calling the federal number.

-However, expect long wait times when calling your local office as well.
+However, expect long wait times when calling your local IRS office as well.

-To find the number for your local IRS office, go to this webpage.
-Local offices have taxpayer advocates that take appointments for residents needing tax help.
+To find the number for your local IRS Taxpayer Assistance Center, go to this webpage.
+Local offices have taxpayer advocates who make appointments for residents needing tax help.

 Normal IRS hours are from 7 a.m. to 7 p.m. local time.
 But as you can imagine, the phone lines light up pretty quickly.
-Rumor has it that the very best time to call is from 5 p.m. to 7 p.m. on Fridays.
+Rumor has it that the very best time to contact the IRS is from 5 p.m. to 7 p.m. on Fridays.
 Most people are ready to be done with responsible tasks for the week and are getting ready to relax.

-If you can’t call on a Friday after 5, try calling between 7 a.m. and 9 a.m. on weekdays.
+If you can’t call on a Friday after 5 p.m., try to call the IRS between 7 a.m. and 9 a.m. on weekdays.
 This is another time when the phones might not be quite as busy.

 Once you have an IRS representative on the line, you won’t want to waste your time or theirs.
 For that reason, be certain you have all the necessary information available, such as: